 The City of Los Angeles’ Bureau of Engineering is the project lead for implementation under the direction of the City Council and Mayor.
 The California Coastal Conservancy has provided a generous grant to assist with the planning and the project and environmental site assessments.
 With this grant, the City has hired a world-class consultant team under the leadership of WSP to assist with project design, community outreach and engagement, and environmental site assessments.

 The Bureau of Engineering has already hosted a community site tour and public meeting in January 2018 which were attended by over 300 community members.
 They have solicited public feedback with a community survey that has been widely distributed throughout the community and online.
 Over 1300 surveys were collected and the input from those surveys is being summarized.
 In addition, the City has also formed a Community Leadership Committee to provide specific feedback on different phases on the project.
-The next meeting is scheduled for June 2018.
+Information on upcoming public meetings can be found here.

 The LA River Revitalization Master Plan is the City of Los Angeles’ plan to establish the LA River as the ‘front door’ to the City by establishing guidelines and projects that 1) revitalize the river, 2) green river-adjacent neighborhoods, 3) capture community opportunities, and 4) create value for river-adjacent communities.
 You can find the full plan here: http://boe.lacity.org/lariverrmp/